 In Mumbai, buildings of almost 400 m tall are being planned.
 The fire, if occurs, should be restricted within the building.
 There is a need for creation of compartments preventing the spread of fire.
 In facades, there are mainly three factors to be considered – Stability, integrity & Penetration.
 To prevent damages to the adjacent compartment, efficient steps need to be followed.
 The guidelines for all these need to be incorporated in the building code.

-Sunil H Nesarikar, Chief Fire Officer, of Mumbai Fire Brigade, who has done many commendable safety operations in Mumbai, spoke about the Active and Passive measures for fire safety.
+Sunil H Nesarikar, Chief Fire Officer, Mumbai Fire Brigade, who has done many commendable safety operations in Mumbai, spoke about the Active and Passive measures for fire safety.
 The active measures include installation of fire sprinklers, fire detection systems and fire alarms.
 The passive measures include proper openings, passages, and compartments for fire and smoke escape.
-Nesarikar added that the guidelines for fire safety are designed with users in mind.
+Nesarikar added that the guidelines for fire-safety are designed with users in mind.
 MCHI developed the guidelines after consulting glass manufacturers, users, fabricators, consultants, architects etc. These guidelines are decided after many discussions with experts as their consent is very important.
 “We are open for changes.
 Basic requirement is to provide enough time for occupant to survive for a period till the emergency service reaches the spot for rescue.
 Hence providing escape routes for occupants to reach safer places are essential.
 The glass or the façade should not prevent the movement of the occupant to reach safer place.
 The guideline should be a need-based one with flexibility.

 Praveen Chaubey, Project Manager, Priedemann said that certain bi-laws or specifications should be flexible rather than keeping it too rigid, like the specification for windows of 1.5mX1.5msize openable windows at side-angles.
 An architect may not prefer to have these windows as it may not suit his design.
 If the designer is able to explain and convince that the occupants can be evacuated without having this kind of window, probable through any other methods like break panels which could be more practical.
-Guidelines should not be very stringent, but should be flexible and allow discussion; otherwise approval would be a tedious process.
+Guidelines should not be very stringent, but should be flexible and allow discussing; otherwise approval would be a tedious process.
 A large balcony or a break panel could be a substitute for windows of specific size mentioned, though it may not support the specific guidelines.

 Nesarikar said that the opening sizes are specified for the smoke to escape.
 “But in the case of building restoration or renovation projects, we are not very stringent.
 The conditions are: a.
-2.5 percent opening in a building is another specification; b. glass façade should not be towards refused areas; and c. seal the gap between glass façade and building line.
+2.5 per cent opening in a building is another specification; b. glass façade should not be towards refused areas; and c. seal the gap between glass façade and building line.

 Double skin facades are the in-thing in design.
 In this case if the gap between the two glass walls is more than 300 mm, then it would get counted in FSI.
 This done because, if the gap is more than 300 mm, people will occupy those spaces.

-Shrikrishna Ginde, VP – Operations, Belgium Aluminium & Glass, said that the guideline on automatic smoke vendors becomes critical for a contractor.
+Shrikrishna Ginde, VP – Operations, Belgium Aluminium & Glass, said that the guideline on automatic smoke vendors become critical for a contractor.
 He also pointed out that the standard for the gap between the glass walls in a double skin façade should be increased to atleast 450 mm.
 Atul Bhandari from RSP agreed with this point.

 Ginde added that Fabricators should have knowledge on norms.
 They lack knowledge and experience.
 But at times even after approval, it is challenging for the fabricator to integrate the openings in to the drawings.
 Along with the fire hazard, one has to look at the safety and security of the building itself, i.e. access to the exteriors, Fabricators role is usually at the end of the implementation of the project.
 But this role should start from the planning stage itself.
 This would help to incorporate all the necessary safety aspects.